dave-hudson/c8/doc/c8_natural_operator_mo.md

 auto operator %(const natural &v) const -> natural;
 ```

-Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator), resulting in a new `c8::natural` object that represents the remainder.
+Divides the value of this object (left hand side of the operator) by the value of `v` (right hand side of the operator), resulting in a new `c8::natural` object that represents the remainder.

 ### Return Value ###

-A new `c8::natural` object with a value equal to the remainder of the value of this object divided by `v`.
+A new `c8::natural` object with a value equal to the remainder of the value of this object divided by the value of `v`.

 ### Exceptions ###